jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 Binary Coded Decimal is another way to transmit data.
 It is specially useful when we want to transmit integers.
 In this case, we can encode up to 4 full digits or 5 digits.
 There are 18 data bits, and in order to represent a value from 0 to 9 we need 4 bits.
 Therefore, we have 4 bits for the first four digits but then we only have 3 for our most significant digit.
-Threfore, the last three digist will only be able to represent up to 7.
+Therefore, the last three digits will only be able to represent up to 7.

-There are some rules regarding how to do this in ARINC429:

-1. If the value is bigger than 79999(80000 for example), bits 27 to 29 will be padded with zeros and the most significant digit will pass to be the third most significant bit (0800).
+If the value we want to represent is greater than 79999(80001 for example), bits 27 to 29 will be padded with zeros and the most significant digit will pass to be the third most significant bit (08000) and we will lose the last digit(1).

 As an example of encoding the data, we could think of the value 79876.
-It´s less than 7999 so we will be able to encode it:
+It´s less than 79999 so we will be able to encode it:
 - 29 to 27: ```1 1 1```
 - 26 to 23: ```1 0 0 1```
 - 22 to 19: ```1 0 0 0```
 - 18 to 15: ```0 1 1 1```
 - 14 to 11: ```0 1 1 0```

+Now, if we wanted to encode the value 80001 (80001 > 80000):
+- 29 to 27: ```0 0 0```
+- 26 to 23: ```1 0 0 0```
+- 22 to 19: ```0 0 0 0```
+- 18 to 15: ```0 0 0 0```
+- 14 to 11: ```0 0 0 0```

+# 4. Final Remarks
+ARINC429 is an old but established standard in avionics, and it seems like it will continue to haunt us for the next few decades.
+As technology and computing evolve, the limitations of ARINC429 in terms of data capacity and speed present ongoing challenges.

+To overcome these bottlenecks, we have to find imaginative solutions, such as using multiple labels to send larger data sets, like files, across several ARINC429 words.
+This allows us to stretch the protocol's capabilities while staying within its constraints.

+While ARINC429 may not be the most advanced protocol, its reliability ensures that it will stick around in aviation systems.
+The challenge is finding innovative ways to make it work alongside new technologies, ensuring it remains relevant as avionics systems evolve.

-### Encoding calculator {#enc-calc}
+# Encoding calculator {#enc-calc}
 <div id="wasm-container">

 <style>